Quantum Systems

 Quantum-Systems GmbH is a German technology company headquartered in Gilching, founded in 2015.
 The company specializes in the development, design and production of small unmanned aircraft vehicles (UAV), commonly known as drones.
 Originally, the company focused on drones used in agriculture.
 Later, especially after the start of the 2022 Russian invasion of Ukraine, it has developed into a dual use drone company, with a focus on defense.
-It is thought of as one of the fast growing companies that are in the position to challenge traditional dominant defense companies (dubbed "primes").
+It is thought of as one of the fast-growing companies that are in the position to challenge traditional dominant defense companies.

 History

 The company was founded by former Bundeswehr officer Florian Seibel in January 2015.
-Seibel, a former military helicopter pilot and aerospace researcher at the Bundeswehr University Munich, initially aimed to create small UAVs for civilian use.
+Seibel, a former military helicopter pilot and aerospace researcher at the University of the Bundeswehr Munich, initially aimed to create small UAVs for civilian use.
 After patenting a drone prototype with a colleague, he left his PhD work and founded the start-up Quantum-Systems in January 2015.

 It is backed by investors including HV Capital, DTCP, Thiel Capital, Project A, Airbus Ventures, Omnes Capital, and ScaleUp Fonds Bayern.
 In May 2025, Quantum Systems became Europe's first dual-use unicorn and third defense unicorn, after fellow Bavarian startup Helsing and the Portuguese Tekever.

+In July 2026, Quantum completed a new fundraising of $1.2 billion, setting a valuation of $8 billion.